JuliaGtk/Gtk4.jl/docs/src/manual/textwidgets.md

 G_.set_text(label,repeat("Very long text! ",20))
 G_.set_wrap(label,true)
 ```
-Note that this will only happen, if the size of the widget is limited using layout constraints.
+Note that wrapping will only occur if the size of the widget is limited using layout constraints.

 ## Entry